appium/appium-espresso-driver/README.md

 ### mobile: startActivity

 Starts the given activity with intent options, activity options and locale.
+Activity could only be executed in scope of the current app package.

 #### Arguments